Higher Education Act of 1965: Amendments to the HEA

+Changes in 1976

+Before 1976 student loans were dischargeable in bankruptcy like other unsecured loans.
+An undue hardship test was introduced for federally insured loans under five years.

 Changes in 1986

 The 1986 amendments to the HEA included the creation of a funding stream for Historically Black Colleges and Universities (HBCUs).
 The proposal enjoyed bipartisan support.

 Changes in 1992

 The 1992 reauthorization of the HEA was praised for its bipartisanship, developed in a Democratic congress and signed by a Republican president.
 The legislation significantly expanded the student loan program by creating an "unsubsidized" version of the loans available to any student, regardless of whether the financial aid formulas determined that they had unmet need.
 In the 1992 presidential campaign universal access to loans had become a policy supported by both major candidates.

-The idea of having loans be made directly by the federal government, instead of guaranteeing and subsidizing bank loans, gained currency in the Bush Administration as the result of budget reforms.
+The idea of having loans be made directly by the federal government, instead of guaranteeing and subsidizing bank loans, gained currency in the Bush administration as the result of budget reforms.
 Some George H. W. Bush advisors supported the switch as a way of saving money and simplifying the program, but the White House ultimately opposed the approach.
 At the insistence of some in Congress, the 1992 reauthorization included a pilot program of direct lending, planting the seed for a full-blown Direct Student Loan Program proposed in Clinton's first year as president.

 A third change to the loan program was to pilot an income-contingent repayment option.
 Several versions of the concept had been proposed by both Democrats and Republicans in Congress.
-Meanwhile in the presidential campaign, candidate Bill Clinton included it as an element of his National Service campaign, and President Bush indicated support for the concept when he endorsed universal access to loans.
+Meanwhile, in the presidential campaign, candidate Bill Clinton included it as an element of his National Service campaign, and President Bush indicated support for the concept when he endorsed universal access to loans.
 The 1992 reauthorization included a small pilot of income-contingent repayment as part of the direct loan program, which was expanded along with that program the following year.